Beaujeux Wilde & King Solicitors - Family & Divorce Law

 You are no longer able to contest a divorce, however, you are able to defend the divorce if there is an issue as to which country the proceedings should take place or if there is an allegation that there was no marriage.

-Alternatively, you may be considering dissolving your Civil Partnership.
+You may be considering dissolving your Civil Partnership.
 The process for dissolution of a Civil Partnership is very similar to the process for a divorce, this means that you do not have to give a reason or rely on a fact to end your Civil Partnership.

 Claims that may arise in relation to a Civil Partnership can be in respect of capital, income, and pensions.
 It is best to seek advice at the earliest opportunity to enable you to understand your options.

-In some cases, the only way of resolving a dispute is to go to Court.
+If mediation is not successful, then we will do all we can to negotiate a settlement for you.
+In come cases, the only way of resolving a dispute is to go to Court.
 We can advise and assist you through the entire process.
 We work closely with experienced Barristers in order to form your specialist legal team, where appropriate.

-If you are planning on living with your partner, or are currently cohabiting, it may be worth drawing up a Cohabitation or Living Together Agreement.
+If you are planning on living with your partner, or are currently cohabiting, it may be worth drawing up a Cohabitation Agreement.
 Cohabiting couples often assume that living together as a couple creates similar rights and responsibilities as marriage, and still prevalent is the misconception that there is such a thing as “common law” husband and wife.

 Cohabitation does not generally give you automatic rights to each other’s property or for financial support from one another and, if your partner dies, cohabiting does not entitle you to inherit.
 Conversely, if a cohabiting couple separate and there are children involved, then both cohabiting partners may have rights and responsibilities – even if only one of them is their biological parent.
 Whatever the circumstances we can advise you on all aspects of relationship breakdown and guide you through the process.

 Increasingly, couples who are about to embark on marriage recognise the need to establish and define what will happen if the relationship breaks down.
-We understand that this is an emotive subject, as Pre-Nuptial Agreements are of course predicated on the relationshipbreaking down at some stage.
+We understand that this is an emotive subject, as Pre-Nuptial Agreements are, of course, predicated on the relationship breaking down at some stage.

 At present, both forms of Nuptial Agreement are still not legally binding in English law, but significant weight can be attached to their contents if they are prepared in accordance with the legal requirements set out in recent legal cases.
 It is therefore crucial that detailed legal advice is sought at the earliest stage if you have concerns about protecting your assets.

 We aim to provide highly sensitive advice and will discuss your needs and protection, including whether you wish for an application to be made to the Court for an injunction (Non-Molestation Order) or Occupation Order.
-A Non-Molestation Order can prohibit the perpetrator from using or threatening violence against you or your child, or intimidating or pestering you to ensure the health safety and wellbeing of you and your children.
-An occupation order can exclude the perpetrator from your home, if you live together.
+A Non-Molestation Order can prohibit the perpetrator from using or threatening violence against you or your child, or intimidating or pestering you, to ensure the health, safety, and well-being of you and your children.
+An occupation order can exclude the perpetrator from your home if you live together.
 We ensure that we are as discreet as possible if we need to contact you, especially if your partner is still living with you and you are worried about them discovering that you have taken legal advice.

 Contact us

-To make an appointment with a member of our friendly and responsive legal team to discuss your family or divorce related enquiry please contact us:
+To schedule an appointment with a member of our friendly and responsive legal team to discuss your family or divorce-related inquiry, please contact us via email at info@bwksolicitors.co.uk or telephone us at 01494 773377 (Amersham/Chesham office), 01494 870075 (Chalfont office), or 01296 747151 (Stone office).

 Or complete the form below